chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 # InfosecDecompress Podcast: 0 to 1 Cybersecurity Education Product
+InfosecDecompress is a Mandarin cybersecurity podcast that takes people from “I know nothing about security” to “I can explain this to others” using stories, visuals, and data‑informed content decisions.

 **Role**: Co‑creator and Producer
 **Project**: InfosecDecompress – Mandarin cybersecurity podcast and content platform